subrotod/GettingAndCleaningData_R/README.md

 **c) Analysis script in pseudocode form**

-Step 1.  *Create a single data frame from test and train folders.*
+Step 1.  *Create a single data frame prjDF from test and train folders.*

 * Read and combine files from the test directory into a data frame testDF.
 * Read and combine files from the train directory into a data frame trnDF.